Support YES

 As a leader in providing job readiness, employment and empowerment programming, we continue to work on the frontlines helping youth face these unprecedented challenges, but we cannot do it without your help.

-YES continues to break barriers to employment in a time when gaining employment seems next to impossible.
+YES continues to break down barriers to employment in a time when gainful employment seems next to impossible.
 YES is requesting your support to help us continue to offer and expand our services in order to give hope to the youth in our community and to help them achieve sustainable livelihoods.

 How YES is helping